-2. Opposite Can Be Better Mores Times Than You Think
+2. Opposites Can Be Better More Times Than You Think

 Have you asked a photographer what lens should I get for Street Photography?
 Wedding Photography?
 Etc...?
 Usually you get back a specific set of lenses for each of those.
 For Weddings people will say a 70-200mm or for Street a 35mm or 50mm prime lens.
 Why not go opposite of everyone else?

 For Street Photography for instance, why not try an 85mm or 135mm lens?
 Or for Weddings try a 35mm?
-Yes, just about everyone you say this to will think you’re the dumbest photographer there is, which may make you feel bad and not want to even continue photography but don’t let the negativity of someone's idiotic mind stand in your way of making your own rules.
+Yes, just about everyone you say this to will think you’re the dumbest photographer there is, which may make you feel bad and not want to even continue photography or decide on just going with the "standard" that everyone else says to do, but don’t let the negativity of someone's idiotic mind stand in your way of making your own rules.